srijan-paul/srijan-paul.github.io/src/content/blog/fourier-series.md

 The blue curve represents the values of x-coordinates of your sketch.
 The vertical axis represents the x-value, and the horizontal axis represents time.
-Similarly, the red curve plots the y-coordinates as a function of time.
+Similarly, the red curve plots the y-coordinates.

-For each curve, we can find a Fourier series that approximates it.
+Both these curves can be viewed as functions of time.
-Say, the function \\(x(t)\\) returns the x-position of the pen's tip at time \\(t\\) (the blue curve), and \\(y(t)\\) does the same for its y-position (the red curve).
+The blue curve represents a function \\(x(t)\\) that returns the x-position of the pen's tip at time \\(t\\), Similarly, the red curve is a function \\(y(t)\\) which the same for its y-position.
+For each of these functions, we can find a Fourier series that approximates it.

 Let \\(f_x(t)\\) and \\(f_y(t)\\) be the Fourier approximations for \\(x(t)\\) and \\(y(t)\\) respectively.
-Then recreating the sketch is as simple as computing the values returned by these functions for a range of values of t, and joining the (x, y) coordinates together with lines.
+Then recreating the sketch requires computing the values returned by `f_t` and `y_t` over a range of values of t. then pairing them into `(x, y)` coordinates and connecting the coordinates with lines.
 Here is some pseudo-typescript code that mimics this logic:

 ```typescript